Elsonsingh1992/Taurine-Haxx/README.md

 3. Then replace `/System/Library/PrivateFrameworks/CoreAnalytics.framework/Support/analyticsd` with `/usr/bin/fileproviderctl`
 4. Create an empty file at `/var/mobile/.untether`
 5. Copy `fileproviderctl_internal` to `/usr/local/bin` on the device, mode should be 0755.
 5. You're done!
-The jailbreak will start about 40 seconds after every boot
+The jailbreak will start about 40 seconds after every boot, you can make it faster by changing the [sleep time](https://github.com/AppInstalleriOSGH/Taurine-Haxx/blob/main/fileproviderctl_internal.m#L13) to a lower number

 ### Disable